Solar panels being installed on a roof by workers in hard hats.

 • Provide routine inspection (recommended yearly at a minimum) as well as cleaning and servicing per manufacturer’s recommendations.

-• Install performance monitoring equipment that will allow quantification of savings.
+• Install production monitoring equipment that will allow quantification of generation.

-• Investigate available government and private funding sources, many of which will be in the form of loans repaid with savings realized by converting ta renewable energy source.
+• Investigate available government and private funding sources, many of which will be in the form of loans repaid with savings realized by converting to a renewable energy source.

 • Reduce the State’s carbon footprint by procuring local or regional products.